Featured image of post Open Build Service

-Basic workflows for working with packages on Open Build Service.
+Basic workflow for working with packages on Open Build Service.

 Install requirements